libktx/ktx/json/README.md

 ### Alternatives

-LibGDX JSON is quite limited, verbose and poorly tested compared to some other JSON serialization libraries.
+libGDX JSON is quite limited, verbose and poorly tested compared to some other JSON serialization libraries.
 It also accepts and produces corrupted JSON files by default, since it omits quotation marks, which might be problematic when integrating with external services.

-However, if your project is simple enough and you want to avoid including additional JSON serialization libraries in your game, official LibGDX `Json` can be enough.
+However, if your project is simple enough and you want to avoid including additional JSON serialization libraries in your game, official libGDX `Json` can be enough.
 In most other cases, you should probably look into other popular serialization libraries:

 - [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) provides